All Episodes

 There's a whole chapter in there on federalism, but this will set up my point on what's going to happen as a result of the California vote.

-And by the way, I I will admit, before I before I get into the cold water portion of this, what we saw in California last night is indeed a building reaction to Obama.
+And by the way, I will admit, before I get into the cold water portion of this, what we saw in California last night is indeed a building reaction to Obama.

-We it is no question, it is a building reaction to an a growing government wherever it is.
+It is a building reaction to a growing government wherever it is, state, federal.

-Schwarzenegger and the assembly there, this was a this is a this is a building reaction and opposition to Schwarzenegger and the California Assembly.
+Schwarzenegger in the Assembly there, this is a building reaction and opposition to Schwarzenegger and the California Assembly.

-Um when you when you look at the results of the polls in California, the uh of the election last night, you have to conclude that the polls about Obama's popularity are meaningless.
+When you look at the results of the polls in California, the election last night, you have to conclude that the polls about Obama's popularity are meaningless.

-The people of California saying no, no, no, no, no, six times the higher taxes.
+The people of California saying no, six times to higher taxes.

-They also said yes to freezing state legislators' salaries during uh bad economic times.
+They also said yes to freezing state legislators' salaries during bad economic times.

 So all these polls on Obama are meaningless.